turboscrew/rpi_stub/Readme.txt

 I could list the gdb serial protocol commands that rpi_stub supports, but it wouldn't be of much help for a gdb user - the gdb-commands and gdb serial protocol commands do not map one-to-one.

+Roughly: rpi_stub supports:
+- loading programs
+- 'cont'
+- SW breakpoints
+- HW watchpoints (not well - see limitations)
+- reading and writing registers r0 - r15 and cpsr
+- reading and writing memory
+- stopping with ctrl-C
+- through-gdb logging

+Also, gdb can do single stepping without single-stepping support just by using breakpoints.